zhengzangw/NJU-MIPS/README.md

   To simulate with Modelsim Altera, wave.do is provided.
 ## Icuras Verilog with scansion
   For mac user, this lite tools is introduced.
 However, array variables cannot be seen.

+# GNU tool chains
+In file GNUmipschain, some files are given for mips compilation in Linux.